-At its 18th session in November 1993, the IMO Assembly adopted resolution A.772(18) on fatigue factors in manning and safety.
-The resolution recognizes that there is no universally accepted definition of fatigue but draws the attention of all parties involved in ship operations to the factors which can contribute to fatigue including, but not limited to, those listed below and to take them into account when making decisions on ship operations.
+At its 18th session in November 1993, the IMO Assembly adopted resolution A.772(18) on Fatigue factors in manning and safety.
+This resolution recognizes that there is no universally accepted definition of fatigue but draws the attention of all parties involved in ship's operations to the factors that can contribute to fatigue including, but not limited to those listed in the annex to resolution A.772(18) and to take them into account when making decisions on ship's operations.

 Guidelines on fatigue

 Following the Guidance on fatigue mitigation and management (MSC/Circ.1014) approved by the Maritime Safety Committee, at its seventy-fourth session in 2001, a new set of Guidelines on fatigue (MSC.1/Circ.1598) has been approved by the

 Committee, at its 100th session in 2018, to assist all stakeholders in better